 In his bestselling book, The Circle Maker, Mark Batterson walks us through what it means to pray circle around our biggest dreams, which is often give us victory over our biggest fears.
 We learn the story about Honi the circle marker, a Israelite man of the intertestamental period that drew a circle around himself during a drought and resolving to stay in the circle until God sent rain to quench the dry land.
 Mark concludes that most of us struggle with our prayer lives is that we don’t pray through – praying until we get to the miracle or the answer.
 Encouraging us through the example of Honi, as well as Elijah the prophet and the Israelites that marked around Jericho, we are encouraged to define our own prayer circles.
 The first circle is to dream big, realizing that God can handle our dreams, even when they seem insurmountable.
 The second circle is to pray hard, fully believing that the dreams we have in line will God’s will can and will be answered.
 The last circle is to think long, praying and living our lives in light of what will matter into eternity.
 Through it all, it seems that when we pray through, although things don’t always work out the way we hope, we are often changed by our own prayers.
 This book is engaging, compelling, and inspiring.
 It’s an great resource on prayer that it’s no wonder it became a bestseller.
 Get your copy today!

 Personal Rating.
-I had three small criticisms of the book: 1) Although I understood the heart of his message, I think some people could easily misinterpret his writings to support the belief that God is like Santa Claus - if you’re good and do everything you’re supposed to, then God will give you everything you pray for.
+I had two small criticisms of the book: 1) Although I understood the heart of his message, I think some people could misinterpret his writings to support the belief that God is like Santa Claus - if you’re good and do everything you’re supposed to, then God will give you everything you pray for.
 Although he does refute that line of thinking in the book, I still fear that Christians that are not as strong in their faith could be lead astray if they misinterpret it.
 2) The stories about his church plant became pretty repetitive and kind of disjointed by the end of the book.
-I have a harder time when authors tell stories in a circular narrative (jumping back and forward in time) rather than a linear fashion 3) I think there was a little too much emphasis on goal setting and no emphasis on alternate forms of fasting.
+I have a harder time when authors tell stories in a circular narrative (jumping back and forward in time) rather than a linear fashion.
 Other than that, this is a book I was personally challenged or inspired by.
 If you haven’t read it, you should!